custom-components/pyscript/docs/reference.rst

 When the Jupyter session is terminated, its global context is deleted, which means any trigger rules, functions, services and variables you created are deleted.
 The pyscript Jupyter kernel is intended as an interactive sandbox.
-As you finalize specific functions, triggers and automation logic, you should copy them to a pyscript script file, and then use the ``pyscript.reload`` service to load them.
+As you finalize specific functions, triggers and automation logic, you should copy them to a pyscript script file, which will automatically reloaded once that file is written.
 That ensures they will be loaded and run each time you re-start HASS.

 If a function you define has been triggered and is currently executing Python code, then re-running the cell in which the function is defined, or exiting the Jupyter session, will not stop or cancel the already running function.
-This is the same behavior as ``reload``.
+This is the same behavior as reload.
 In pyscript, each triggered function (ie, a trigger has occurred, the trigger conditions are met, and the function is actually executing Python code) runs as an independent task until it finishes.
 So if you are testing triggers of a long-running function (eg, one that uses ``task.sleep()`` or ``task.wait_until()``) you could end